 To make money through your blog, you can use several different avenues.
-I will cover many of them in my up and coming book.
+I cover many of them in my book Pet Blogging 101: How to Start a Riveting Pet Blog and Gain Loyal Followers.
 You can use the blog to market your own line or business, or you can use affiliate marketing to get paid by companies when readers click on your links.
 You will find that this is an excellent revenue stream.
 Once you get yourself in front of readers, you open the doors to many potential lucrative money-making opportunities.

 When I first started writing, I started on a whim.
 I wasn’t sure if anyone would want to read my work or if anyone would care about what I had to say.
 My blog took off, however, and I was shocked to discover that one day I was very successful.
 Treating your blog as a whim is a good way to start because it removes the fear.
 Don’t think of it as a matter of life or death.
 Think of it as a fun new venture.
 You will be surprised by the success that makes all of your hard work and writing pay off.

 It is a shame to let your dream die because you are afraid.
 It is far better to try; the only failure is not trying at all!
 While you may not know what you are getting into, I promise it is fun and rewarding, and nothing to be scared of!
 Try it out and maybe you will find that starting a blog is something you enjoy.

 What Should I Write About?

 Now that you have the courage to make your blog a success, you need to work on finding inspiration.
 You are likely already inspired to create a blog and make money through it.
 But what if you lack inspiration on what to write about?